cdpeters/cfb-analysis/README.md

-When `roster_analysis.py` is run locally, the visualizations that get created for a specific university and season get saved in the [`data/images/`](https://github.com/cdpeters/cfb-analysis/tree/main/data/images) folder in the repo.
+When `roster_analysis.py` is run locally, the visualizations that get created for a specific university and season get saved in the [`data/images/`](https://github.com/cdpeters/cfb-analysis/tree/main/data/images) folder.
 There are also some images from `roster_comparison.py` located in the same folder.

 ### **Run the Project Locally**
 The project can be run locally via the following instructions.
 These